qgis/QGIS-Enhancement-Proposals/qep-347-welcome-page-revamp.md

 These classes might be tweaked with new functionalities to support the implementation of the finalized layout mock-up.

+The new QgsWelcomePage will be added as floating overlay on top of the main window.

 ## Deliverables

-A new functional welcome page that matches the PCS-approved finalized layout mockup.
+A new functional welcome page that matches the PSC-approved finalized layout mockup.